udembainno/innocent-udemba-ai-security-portfolio/README.md

 # Documentation Overview

-This folder contains all supporting documents for the **Innocent AI Security Portfolio**, including my resume, certifications, learning roadmap, and contact information.
+This folder contains all supporting documents for the **Innocent Udemba AI Security Portfolio**, including my resume, certifications, learning roadmap, and contact information.
 These documents provide context for my 180‑project portfolio and outline my professional background, goals, and learning journey.

 ## Contents